DundasData/dundas-bi-helm-readme/README.md

 # Defining the Dundas BI website

 The Dundas BI website parameters are defined as parameters that start with `dundas.bi.website`.
 The `dundas.bi.website.port` is the `port` defined in the service.
 To scale the Dundas BI website you can either set the `dundas.bi.website.replicaCount` to the number of Dundas BI websites you would like across the cluster, or set the `dundas.bi.website.autoscaling` properties which will take precedence over the `dundas.bi.website.replicaCount` property.
-When the `dundas.bi.website.autoscaling.enabled` paramter is `true` a HorizontalPodAutoscaler will be created in Kubernetes with the details.
+When the `dundas.bi.website.autoscaling.enabled` parameter is `true` a HorizontalPodAutoscaler will be created in Kubernetes with the details.

 # Defining the Dundas BI scheduler